wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/application-lifecycle-management/includes/3-solutions.md

 - Multiple solutions require their own environments to ensure that they remain independent.
 - Care must be taken to manage dependencies.
 - Makers must know what solution to put new components in.
-- Common patterns for multiple solution splitting are horizontal and vertical partitioning.
+- Common patterns for multiple solution splittings are horizontal and vertical partitioning.

 ## Horizontal solution splitting